-Mumbai, formerly known as Bombay, is the capital of the Indian state of Maharashtra and the most populous city in the world.
+Mumbai, formerly known as Bombay, is the capital of the Indian state of Maharashtra and one of the most populous cities in the world.
 This bustling city offers a seemingly endless array of sights and cultural activities, and is the commercial and entertainment capital of India.
 Mumbai is home to India’s Hindi film and television industry, known as “Bollywood.”
 Mumbai is also one of the few cities that accommodates a national park, the Sanjay Gandhi National Park, within its city limits.

 The following Shore Excursions are available for this port on this cruise, and may be reserved beginning 240 days before the cruise begins for guests receiving Concierge amenities, and 180 days before the cruise begins for all other guests.
 Guests receiving Concierge amenities will receive a 5% discount off of the prices shown below for Regent Choice tours.